maxafritz/MSFTEDU/LMSIntegrations/IdentifyingClassTeams.md

 # Identify Class Teams created by Teams Classes LTI
 Class Teams created through the Teams Classes LTI have a few specific properties that other Groups/Teams do not have.
-These properties should be present on both the Class and Group entities in Graph.
-Depending on your needs, choose one of the two methods to find the Class Teams from the LTI:
+These properties should be present on both the Group entity in Graph.

+### [Disclaimer]

 ## Find 'Groups' created by Teams Classes LTI
-In this method, we will be using the [groups](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http) endpoint.
+We will be using the [groups](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http) endpoint.
 The group object gets created alongsite the Class Team, and when created via LTI, is created with a special schemaExtension of _microsoft_EducationClassLmsExt_.

 _Microsoft_EducationClassLmsExt_ has several properties, not all of which are used, depending on your LMS:
 - ltiContextId (required)